-When I started this blog, I wrote about my goal of Financial Independence by 2040, http://www.stockles.com/about/.
-Let´s take a look.
-Will I make it?
-If we say that my principal (portfolio) is around $35000 at the moment, and that my age is around 24, how will things look in 2040?
+When I started this blog, I wrote about my goal of reaching Financial Independence by 2040.
+Let’ the moment, and that my age is around 24, how will things look in 2040?

-- It´s normal to consider an annual average growth at somewhere between 6 – 10% in the stock market.
+- It’s normal to consider an annual average growth somewhere between 6 % to 10% in the stock market.
 I will be using 6% in this calculation.

 - The investment horizon is 23 years, 2040 – 2017 = 23

-- I´m neglecting inflation and wealth tax this time since the big variable is future salary.
-When that variable is set in stone, I´ll calcuate again with a much more accurate amount
+- I’m neglecting inflation and wealth tax this time since the big variable is future salary.
+When that variable is set in stone, I’ll recalculate with a more accurate amount.

 Excited?
 Well, I am!